Sidenote: I wrote this intro in 2019 when I had these things going on all at once.

 Write down all those things going on in your mind about your to do’s onto a piece of paper.

-By writing down all your must do’s, have to do’s and want to do’s you clear your mind from all the clutter before you start organizing them.
+By writing down all your must-do’s, have to do’s, and want to do’s you clear your mind from all the clutter before you start organizing them.

-You can either just write everything down as it comes to your mind or what I prefer start downloading your thoughts per category.
+You can either just write everything down as it comes to your mind or what I prefer to start downloading your thoughts per category.

 It could be categories like health, business, or anything that’s going on in your life right now.